Our Priorities

 We also work with industry and government on new projects, developments and sensitive issues, such as the impacts of mine closures on communities, and often help facilitate relationships and referrals to support the progression of important regional projects, issues or opportunities.

-• Kalgoorlie Rail Realignment Project – Business Case
+• Kalgoorlie Rail Realignment and Intermodal Terminal Project

 Back to Top of the page.